COSC1127-AI/pacman-contest-cluster/README.md

 ## OVERVIEW ##

 This system runs a full Pacman Capture the Flag tournament among many teams using a _cluster of machines/CPUs_ (e.g., [Australia's NeCTAR](https://nectar.org.au/).

-It takes a set of teams, a set of machine workers in a cluster, and a tournament configuration (which layouts and how many steps per game), and runs games concurrently (one per worker) for every pair of teams and layouts (round-robin type of tournament), and produces files and html web page with the results.
+The contest script takes a set of teams, a set of machine workers in a cluster, and a tournament configuration (which layouts and how many steps per game), and runs games concurrently (one per worker) for every pair of teams and layouts (round-robin type of tournament), and produces files and html web page with the results.
+With `n` teams playing on `k` layouts there will be `(n(n-1) / 2)k` games.
+To deal with too many teams, the script can play teams against staff team systems only and also split teams into random sub-contests and run them in sequence.

 The system contains two main scripts: